foxtacles/rj_schema/README.md

 ```
 `validate` will return an array containing hashes which describe the errors encountered during validation.
 If the array is empty, the JSON document is valid according to the schema.
 An `ArgumentError` exception will be raised if any of the inputs are malformed or missing.

+You can also call `valid?` if you are not interested in the error messages.
 # Limitations

 Some limitations apply due to RapidJSON: